nodejs/nodejs.dev/src/documentation/0007-node-run-cli/index.md

 // your code
 ```

-For using shebang your file should have executable permission which you can give as follows
+For using shebang your file should have executable permission which you can give as follows:

 ```bash
 chmod u+x app.js